 Nessy Reading & Spelling supports dyslexic learners through structured literacy methods developed with the Bristol Dyslexia Centre.
 The programme uses multisensory activities, syllabification games, and personalised word lists that target specific learning difficulties.
 Students with dyslexia make over one year's reading progress in 12 weeks.

-Nessy supports dyslexic students through specialised syllabification games that break words into smaller parts and personalized word lists for targeted practice.
-The program was specifically designed for dyslexic learners aged 5-16, featuring animated activities that make learning more accessible and engaging for students with learning difficulties.
+Nessy supports dyslexic students through specialised syllabification games that break words into smaller parts and personalised word lists for targeted practise.
+The programme was specifically designed for dyslexic learners aged 5-16, featuring animated activities that make learning more accessible and engaging for students with learning difficulties.

 Dyslexia is a learning disorder that involves difficulty reading due to problems identifying speech sounds and learning how they relate to letters and words (decoding).
 Also called a reading disability, dyslexia is a result of individual differences in areas of the brain that process language.